AP Chemistry Labs

 Investigation 9: Physical and Chemical Changes

 In this investigation, students explore how to identify the pH of a buffer solution by using the concentrations and identities of the conjugate acid-base pair that was used to make the buffer solution.
-Students will gain practice designing a flowchart to the design of the experiment, inferring whether physical or chemical changes have taken place, and improving experimental design.
+Students will gain practice designing a flowchart for the experiment, inferring whether physical or chemical changes have taken place, and improving experimental design.
 They will also learn the basics of vacuum filtration and how to perform acid-base separation.

 Investigation 10: Kinetics: Rate of Reaction

 Here, students will explore the relationship between the specific parameters of an experiment and the rate of a certain chemical reaction.
 In this experiment, students will form a hypothesis, make modifications to an experimental procedure, and gain practice graphing data and drawing conclusions from data.
-Finally, students practice sound laboratory skills such as the accurate timing of reaction occurrence.
+Finally, students will practice sound laboratory skills such as accurately timing the occurrence of reactions.

 Investigation 11: Kinetics: Rate Laws

-During this experiment, students relate experimental data to a rate law expression and practice identifying the rate law of a particular chemical reaction.
-Students will apply equations (eg, Beer’s law) to calculate rate laws.
-Graphing skills are used in this investigation, including how to perform a linear regression.
+During this experiment, students will relate experimental data to a rate law expression and practice identifying the rate law of a particular chemical reaction.
+Students will apply equations (e.g., Beer’s law) to calculate rate laws.
+Graphing skills are used in this investigation, including how to perform linear regression.

 Investigation 12: Calorimetry

-Students will practice calculating the heat absorbed or released by a particular system that is going through heating, cooling, a phase change, or a chemical reaction.
-In doing so, they will be able to explain a model in terms of chemical theories, evaluate data, and perform calculations to determine the heat of reaction.
-Students will also gain understanding of experimental errors and practice analyzing graphical data.
+Students will practice calculating the heat absorbed or released by a particular system that is undergoing heating, cooling, a phase change, or a chemical reaction.
+In doing so, they will be able to explain a model in terms of chemical theories, evaluate data, and perform calculations to determine the heat of the reaction.
+Students will also gain an understanding of experimental errors and practice analyzing graphical data.

 Investigation 13: Equilibrium